 membership as community

 For the people who throw in with me as members, I'll also be doing some behind-the-scenes correspondence, discussion posts with comments turned on like a paleolithic website, and early access to big projects, as well as to anything that escapes internet orbit and makes it into print.
+(I wrote more about my sense of membership here.)

 If you choose a higher tier of support, I’ll also offer a quarterly 1:1 call or brownbag Q&A on the network/community topic of your choice, possibly including things like "How should our organization integrate into the fediverse, if at all?" or "Please explain what's in your research that could help us build a better and safer [specific thing] so I don't have to read 80,000+ words to get it."